meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 	4. A need to escape
 	5. My sister, Bridgette

-Links can change over time, when you think one of your links is no longer relevent, duscuss with the REF and change it
+Bonds can change over time, when you think one of your bonds is no longer relevent, duscuss with the REF and change it

 # INVENTORY
 Items are measured in how many slots they take up: small items (if it can fit in your mouth, don't worry about it), 1 slot items (a sword or pistol), 2 slot items (a greatsword or chainsaw), 3 slot items (heavy armor or heavy weapons like a bazooka or anti-material rifle).